DenTelezhkin/DTTableViewManager/README.md

 ## Features

 * Simple handling of custom table view cells, headers and footers
+* Support for creating cells from code, XIBs or storyboards!
 * Super easy search
 * Automatic datasource and interface synchronization
 * Dramatic decrease of code amount needed for any UITableView implementation.
 * Good unit test coverage

 The best way to understand, what we are trying to achieve here, is to take a look at example, provided in Example folder.

 ## How?